omarelghandourr/internship-entry-assessment/programming-test.md

 ### 1. **Working with Existing Code**
 - How would you approach understanding and contributing to an existing code base with minimal disruption?

+### Solve:
+1. Initial Exploration: start with README, then the dependencies, then the call herarchies, mapping the whole code.
+Then try to deal with this code as a "BLACK BOX" and see what are the required inputs/outout from that box.

+2. Test Code: local test the original code with some various critical input cases.
+Use some breakpoints and debuging tools to see the behaviour of the code and verify my understanding to that code.

+3. Enhance or make the main task: Begin this step with a non-critital or isolated solution trying to add or enhance the critical points and may test them initialy privetly before publishing them.

 - What practices would you follow to ensure your changes integrate well with the current structure?

+### Solve:
+1. Try as much as possible to follow the same stratigy that the code is written by.
+2. adding effective comments, and more less more powerful comments.
+3. try to add test cases and validation stuff for that code.

 ### 2. **Ensuring Maintainability**
 - What techniques would you use to keep the code base clean, modular, and easy to maintain as new features are added?
+### Solve:

 - How would you handle code documentation and testing to support long-term maintainability?

 ### 3. **Balancing Flexibility and Stability**